1. Home

 • Flexi-cap and multi-cap funds are sub-categories of market-cap mutual funds, which are one of several types of equity mutual funds.

 • Multi-cap funds have a fixed allocation of 25% large, mid, and small-cap stocks, ensuring broad diversification but with less room for adjustments.
-Flexi-capfunds are more flexible, with no minimum allocation requirements across market caps, and allow fund managers to adjust them based on market conditions and economic outlook.
+Flexi-cap funds are more flexible, with no minimum allocation requirements across market caps, and allow fund managers to adjust them based on market conditions and economic outlook.

 • Flexi-cap funds are more actively managed, whereas multi-cap funds are passively managed, since they don’t offer as much flexibility to respond to evolving market conditions.

-are cornerstones of a well-rounded investment portfolio.
+Mutual funds are cornerstones of a well-rounded investment portfolio.
 Investors can balance capital appreciation and preservation through diversification with mutual funds and avoid concentrated risks.

 For investors with a stronger focus on capital appreciation, equity mutual funds are the answer to their needs.
 They offer exposure to equities across sectors, geographies, and market capitalisations while still mitigating the risks associated with equity markets, via diversification.
 Within this category, flexi-cap and multi-cap funds often attract investors’ attention with the breadth of assets they invest in.